parentingteensandtweens.com

 It may seem silly and stupid, but when you’re growing up, you never know what you’re going to keep in your memory vault.

-I am not naive enough to think that simple phrases will protect my girls from the evils of the world, but saying these mantras with them, believing these words, and trying to live it, is a powerful exercise.
+I am not naive enough to think that simple phrases will protect my girls from the evils of the world, but saying these mantras with them, believing these words, and trying to live them, is a powerful exercise.

 It’s the way I start shredding the notes from my past and writing new ones for my daughters.